davidmoten/xuml-tools/README.md

 * Derived attributes
 * any specific Action Language implementation

+### Transactions ###
+The xuml-model-compiler runtime takes the following approach in terms of database transactions:

+There are two types of signals
+* Signal to self (initiated by an entity's on entry procedure to itself)
+* Signal to other

+In terms of the role transactions play in relation to signals:
+* When a *Signal to other* is made to an entity it is added to the signal queue for that entity to be processed in FIFO order (first in first out).
+* When the *Signal to other* for an entity is ready to be processed a database transaction is started.
+The signal is persisted to the signal table and the appropriate on-entry procedure is called in the entities state machine.
+If the on-entry procedure initiates a *Signal to self* that signal is added to a temporary queue specific to the current transaction.
+If the on-entry procedure initiates a *Signal to other* that signal is added to a second temporary queue specific to the current transaction.
+Once the on-entry-procedure completes, the queue of *Signal to self* is processed in FIFO order.
+The signal is then removed from the signal table.
+Only then is the transaction committed.
+If and only if the transaction succeeds the queue of *Signal to other* is processed (the signals are sent).

 Web Class Diagram Viewer
 ------------------------
 The following examples are based on storing the domain xml and the associated presentation settings on the server.
 To be investigated is the http://www.diagram.ly approach (see this [interview](http://doeswhat.com/2011/04/11/interview-with-david-benson-diagramly/)) where all user data is stored on the client machine and the application does no account management.
 Might be worth pursuing.